REJOICE IN THE LORD ALWAYS (Part 2)

 Although the Lord frankly told His disciples that they would experience tribulation and persecution, yet He told them also to be of good cheer, for He has overcome the world for them (John 16:33).

-If we also have absolute confidence in God’s promises and believe that He is ever with us, we shall be calmed and cheerful in the midst of any trial, tribulation or persecution.
+If we also have absolute confidence in God’s promises and believe that He is ever with us, we shall be calmed and cheerful in any trial, tribulation or persecution.

 Lastly, the early disciples were strong, calmed, and cheerful in all their tribulations for Christ’s sake because their minds and affections were set not on mundane or fleeting things of this earth, but on their heavenly rewards and glories.